-Remarkably, only buyers can be winning in an uptrend, and only sellers can be winning in a downtrend.
+Remarkably, while an uptrend only buyers can be winning, and in a downtrend, only sellers can be winning.
 The thing is there is no other side of the market in both cases.

 Switch to the “BUY:SELL” mode in the Profit Ratio indicator:

 - If buyers are above the 75% mark (thickened blue line), this indicates that the trend is currently upward.

 - If sellers are above the 75% mark (thickened orange line), this indicates that the trend is currently downward.